 Blame The King's Singers.
 My mom was their agent in North America for a long time and I was hooked on a cappella from an early age.
-All sorts of musical activities at Penn followed — theatrical, technical, a cappellogical — then 6 years and 2 CDs with the semi-pro Jewish a cappella sextet Beat'achon.
+All sorts of musical activities at UPenn followed — theatrical, technical, a cappellogical — then 6 years and 2 CDs with the semi-pro Jewish a cappella sextet Beat'achon.

-Prior to joining Triptyk, I served in various management capacities (General Manager, Company Manager, etc) for dozens of Broadway shows including Hedwig and the Angry Inch (for which I also served as Executive Producer of the Grammy-nominated cast album), Lucky Guy, Nice Work If You Can Get It, The Addams Family, 13, Spamalot, Dance of the Vampires, Kiss Me, Kate, Fool Moon, and Big.
+Prior to joining Triptyk, I served in various management capacities (General Manager, Company Manager, etc) for dozens of Broadway shows including Hedwig and the Angry Inch (for which I also served as Executive Producer of the Grammy-nominated cast album), Lucky Guy starring Tom Hanks, Nice Work If You Can Get It, The Addams Family, 13, Spamalot, Dance of the Vampires, Kiss Me, Kate, Fool Moon, and Big.
 Along the way, I also co-founded an independent film and theatrical production company called Ergo Entertainment, and we've co-produced ten Broadway shows, some off-Broadway, and some films, garnering a couple of Tony nominations, a Christopher Award and an Emmy nomination in the process.

 Thanks for taking the time to check out RARB.
 And whether you agree or disagree with my reviews, thanks also for "listening".Elie Landau

 326 total reviews